ds999999/RHObjectiveBeagle/README.md

 ### Version Support
-Beagle has been tested on iOS 7 and OS X 10.9 and it supports all current system archetectures including arm64.
-It should work fine on older systems too.
+Beagle has been tested on iOS 7 and OS X 10.9 and it should support all currently used system architectures (including arm64).
+Beagle should also work fine with older OS versions.

 ### Things that might be nice to have in the future (AKA todo)
 * Better support for partial class name matches.
 * The ability to exclude all known system classes.
-* Filtering instances, based on various properties.
+* Filtering instances, based on various properties. (ie valueForKey:)

 ## Who created Beagle?
 Beagle is the creation of Richard Heard, a Mac + iOS developer based in San Francisco.

-I'm currently working at [Atlas Cove](http://) and i've previously worked at [Apple](http://apple.com), [DailyBooth](http://en.wikipedia.org/wiki/DailyBooth), [Batch](http://techcrunch.com/2012/07/24/airbnb-brian-pokorny-batch-dailybooth/) & [AirBnB](http://airbnb.com).
+I'm currently working at [Atlas Cove](http://atlas.co.ve) and i've previously worked at [Apple](http://apple.com), [DailyBooth](http://en.wikipedia.org/wiki/DailyBooth), [Batch](http://techcrunch.com/2012/07/24/airbnb-brian-pokorny-batch-dailybooth/) & [AirBnB](http://airbnb.com).

-From time to time i take on contract work and would be happy to talk about my availability / project requirements etc.
+From time to time I take on contract work and would be happy to talk about my availability / project requirements etc.

 Finally, you can find me on [Twitter](http://twitter.com/heardrwt)!